Frequently Asked Questions

 Yes.
 You will work with the MLC Director to determine your program of study.
 The Graduate School of Arts and Sciences requires that part-time students complete their degrees in three academic years, or six semesters.

-For more information about financial assistance, please visit the Office of Student Financial services.
+For more information about financial assistance, please visit the Office of Student Financial services and follow the links for graduate students.